 - AMP Score—The score of the malware from AMP.
 This field is not currently used and will be blank.

-* Identity Type—The type of identity that made the request.
+- Policy Identity Type—The first identity type that made the request.
 For example, Roaming Computer, Network, and so on.

 - Blocked Categories—The category that resulted in the destination being blocked.
 Available in version 4 and above.

 - Identity Types—The type of identities that were associated with the request.
 For example, Roaming Computer, Network, and so on.
 Available in version 5 and above.